FiloSottile/mkcert/README.md

 * run `mkcert -install`

 Remember that mkcert is meant for development purposes, not production, so it should not be used on end users' machines, and that you should *not* export or share `rootCA-key.pem`.

----

-This is not an official Google project, just some code that happens to be owned by Google.